-Abstract Natural disasters have caused many impacts on the modern society mainly in disasterprone regions.
+Abstract Natural disasters have caused many impacts on the modern society mainly in disaster-prone regions.
 Although modernization has improved disaster prevention measures based on science and technology, it has also changed the human lifestyle from the traditional to the modern way, which may increase the disaster risks.
-This paper studies the relationship between modernization and its adverse effect on a disaster-prone region from the sociological and geohistorical approach to analyze the root cause of disaster.
+This paper studies the relationship between modernization and its adverse effect on a disaster-prone region from the sociological and geo-historical approach to analyze the root cause of disaster.
 It takes up the case of rural area, Ishinomaki and Kesennuma cities, Miyagi Prefecture, Japan - where are historically vulnerable to geophysical disasters such as earthquake and tsunami.
 Both cities were significantly damaged by the Great East Japan Earthquake in 2011 despite the modernized society.
 The study is based on the qualitative method which mainly constitutes of literature analysis.
 The main conclusion is that the Japanese modernization started since 1868 entailed increased risks for the society.
-Modernization has certainly produced effective disaster prevention measures based on advanced science and technology and centralized measures led by the governments.
+Modernization has certainly produced effective disaster prevention measures based on advanced science and technology and centralized measures led by the government and economy-oriented development.
 However, the modernization which brought from the West where natural disasters are not as critical as Japan was not always prioritized over the political and economic competition.
-Thus, it made the disaster-prone area more vulnerable when a disaster topples the capacity of such modern system by increasing the exposure to hazards under diplomatic and security issues and economyoriented development.
+Hence, it caused the disaster-prone area more vulnerable when a disaster topples the capacity of such modern system by increasing the exposure to hazards under diplomatic and security issues and economyoriented development.

-Keywords Natural disasters, modernization, vulnerability, root-cause, historical geography
+Keywords natural disasters, modernization, vulnerability, root-cause, historical geography

 Modernization or 'developmentalism' has been regarded as production of wealth and improvement of living condition under capitalism diffused by the West.
-However, according to Smith (2004), the trend of disaster in the contemporary time is resulted from the exploitation of nature, the rapid population growth, urbanization, inequality, climate change, political change, economic growth, technical innovation, social expectations and global interdependence, which are the consequence of modernization.
+However, according to Smith (2004), the trend of disaster in the modern society is resulted from the exploitation of nature, the rapid population growth, urbanization, social and economic inequality, climate change, political change, economic growth, technical innovation, social expectations and global interdependence, as the consequence of modernization.
 Modernization has certainly brought a great improvement in disaster prevention measures with the advanced science and technology.
 However, the modernization have also deprived the societies in disaster-prone regions of the community-based adaptation based on their local cultures and environment.
-Therefore, several sociologists and anthropologists have criticized the Western-centric view of development for these byproducts.
+Therefore, several sociologists and anthropologists have criticized the Western-centric view of development for such byproducts.
 These locally adapted measures are considered more effective prevention measure than transferring the Western technology based on the centralization and economic development (Smith, 2004).